andrewjscott/pands-proect2021-/README.md

 with open("iris_summary.txt", "w") as f:
 ```

 This code checks if there is a file with the name iris_summary.txt, and if there isn’t, it gets created[16].
 This file will be used to save any summary statistics that are generated.
 The “w” indicates the output will be in write mode, which means the output of the following code within the indented block will overwrite anything currently contained in the file.
 The indentation indicates that the code belongs to the same block.
-The block generates 5 sets of summary statistics - 1 that gives us an overall summary of the entire dataset, and then 4 summaries of each measured variable for each of the 3 Iris species.
+The block generates five sets of summary statistics - one that gives us an overall summary of the entire dataset, and then four summaries of each measured variable for each of the three *Iris* species.
 The file iris_summary.txt is given the variable name f, which will be used later when writing the code output to the file.

 ```
 descriptives = iris.describe()